Bureau of Vital Records

 - Maintaining a central registry of Missouri marriages and divorces (since July 1, 1948)

-- Correcting vital records as authorized by state law
+- Correcting or amending vital records as authorized by state law

 - Issuing certified copies of vital records

 - Maintaining the Putative Father Registry